Bessie: The Iconic Paver from Cars

 - Bessie in Cars culture

-- Presence in the suites
+- Presence in sequels

 - Summary table